ethanresnick/type-party/README.md

 ### Discriminated Union Helpers

 - [`CollapseCases<T>`](types/discriminated-unions.d.ts) &mdash; Takes a union of object types and returns a single object type where each key's type is the union of types for that key across all cases.
-This is useful in cases where TS can't correctly figure out the assignability of complex union types with correlated key types.
-As a very simple example, see
+This is useful in cases where TS can't correctly figure out the assignability of complex union types.
+See [the definition](types/discriminated-unions.d.ts) for examples.

 - [`CollapseCasesDeep<T>`](types/discriminated-unions.d.ts) &mdash; Like `CollapseCases`, but works recursively on nested object types within discriminated unions.